pip-services/pip-services-docs/content/en/net/rpc/connect/http_connection_resolver.md

 #### ResolveAllAsync
 Resolves all component connections.
-If connections are configured to be retrieved from Discovery service it finds a IDiscovery and resolves the connection there.
+If the connections are configured to be retrieved from a Discovery service it finds a IDiscovery and resolves the connection there.

 > `public` Task\<List\<[ConnectionParams](../../../components/connect/connection_params)\>\> ResolveAllAsync(string correlationId)